 Marshall Gold Discovery State Historic Park is the place where James W. Marshall found some shining flecks of gold in the tailrace of the sawmill he was building for himself and John Sutter.
 This discovery in 1848 changed the course of history in California and the nation.
 The park has a museum with exhibits that tell the story of the Gold Rush, a replica of the sawmill, and a fair number of historic buildings.
 The park is located on Highway 49 at 310 Back Street in Coloma.
-Phone (530) 622-3470.
-Toll free group reservation number is 866-240-4655.
+Phone (530) 622-3470 for more information.

-The Levee trail is a 1/4 mile trail that starts at an accessible parking lot located near the northeast side of the Mt.
+The Levee Trail is a 0.25 mile trail that starts at an accessible parking lot located near the northeast side of the Mt.
 Murphy Road bridge.
 The trail takes visitors along the South Fork of the American River and terminates at a river overlook.
 Accessible parking is provided at the trailhead.

-This 1.2 mile system of trails located between the Gold Discovery Museum and the Gold Discovery site provides access to historic mining infrastructure and native American bedrock mortars.
+The Gold Discovery Trails are a 1.2 mile system of trails located between the Gold Discovery Museum and the Gold Discovery site.
+The trails provide access to historic mining infrastructure and native American bedrock mortars.
 Accessible picnicking and restrooms are provided along the trail route.

 Approximately a dozen historic structures are located along the main street or on a hill overlooking the street.
 Most buildings are usable.
 Many freestanding interpretive panels are scattered throughout the park and are accessible.